I Spent Over $1,000 On My 51-Hour Pandemic Road Trip & It Was Totally Worth It

 What was the most enjoyable part of the road trip?

 The view of nature on the way from L.A. to Vegas.
-It was really beautiful even though it was 112 degrees.
+It was really beautiful even though it was 112 degrees (44 degrees C).

 How did you stay entertained?